Graduate Research Office Leadership Team

-The Monash Graduate Research Office is the governing entity and central administration for graduate research at Monash University.
-We are responsible for the leadership, strategic oversight, and management of all graduate research matters.
+The Monash Graduate Research Office is responsible for the leadership, strategic oversight, and management of all graduate research matters.
 In partnership with faculties and central units, we support students at every stage of their higher degree research life-cycle.

 Vice-Provost (Faculty and Graduate Affairs)